Fair Pay for Women Requires Increasing the Minimum Wage and Tipped Minimum Wage

 Women are a large majority of minimum wage earners.

-- Women made up about two-thirds of all workers who were paid minimum wage or less in 2013, and 60 percent of full-time minimum wage workers.
-Women were also nearly three-quarters of workers in tipped occupations in 2013.
+- Women make up about two-thirds of all workers who are paid minimum wage or less, and 60 percent of full-time minimum wage workers.
+Women are also two-thirds of workers in tipped occupations.
 These workers provide care for children and frail elders, clean homes and offices, and wait tables.

 - Women of color are disproportionately represented among minimum wage workers.
 Twenty-two percent of minimum wage workers are women of color, compared to less than 16 percent of workers overall.